Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Occultist.md

 **Attack:** Intelligence + Level vs. MD

-**Hit:** 2d6 + Wisdom psychic damage, and the ally the target missed gains the same amount of temporary hit points.
+**Hit:** `dice: 2d6` + Wisdom psychic damage, and the ally the target missed gains the same amount of temporary hit points.

 **Miss:** Half damage, and you take the other half of the damage.